 Have you ever thought about ‘tasting’ all kinds of different foods of a country in just one day?
 Besides Singapore, Taiwan is the perfect place for you to experience such an amazing food journey.
-Let explore Taiwanese cuisine through my Taiwan food trip — 24 hours of food and sightseeing.
+Let explore Taiwanese cuisine through my Taiwan food trip and Taiwan food blog — 24 hours of food and sightseeing.

 - Taiwan itinerary 6 days — The itinerary of a trip to Taipei – Hualien – Kaohsiung for 6 days 5 nights